isomerpages/moe-nationaljc/_admissions/IP DSA.md

 as well as&nbsp;[criteria](/integrated-programme-selection-criteria/)&nbsp;specific to each talent area.

-**Please read through the [criteria](/integrated-programme-selection-criteria/) carefully for each talent area.
-It also shows the portfolio requirements for the talent areas that requires portfolio submission.**
+<b style="color:red;font-size:18px">Please read through the  MIMS Self Service Password Reset
+[criteria](/integrated-programme-selection-criteria/) carefully for each talent area.
+It also shows the portfolio requirements for the talent areas that requires portfolio submission.</b>

 All shortlisted candidates will be&nbsp;**notified via email by mid-July 2023**&nbsp;to attend an in-person audition / trial&nbsp;held in National Junior College.
 More details on the performance task will be provided in the email notification.